Web interface¶

 Native feeds module (per-user SQLite) |

-/istota/money/api/* |
+/istota/api/money/* |

-Money module (ledger, transactions, invoicing) |
+Money module (ledger, transactions, invoicing, work entries, invoicing config) |

 /istota/api/location/* |